Patricia Ann Grim Chrismore

 Surviving are her loving and faithful companion of seventeen and a half years, Harold Ruckman; a daughter, Wendy Watring and her husband Tommy; a son, Randy Chrismore; three grandchildren, Jordan Watring, Micah Chrismore and Amanda Chrismore; a great-grandson, Branson Jones and numerous nieces and nephews.

-In addition to her parents and her husband, she was preceded in death by three sisters, Rita Ritter, Jane Tarlton and Natalie Colbin, and two brothers, Lyle “Pete” Grim and Milton “Jack” Grim.
+In addition to her parents and her husband, she was preceded in death by three sisters, Rita Ritter, Jane Tarlton and Natalie Colvin and two brothers, Lyle “Pete” Grim and Milton “Jack” Grim.

 Burial will follow in Mt.
 Hebron Cemetery.